-Advances to suppliers substantially pertains to the advance payment made by STI WNU in the amount of \$\mathbb{P}70.5\$ million for the design and construction of a 3-storey School of Basic Education building which will house its pre-elementary, elementary, JHS and SHS students beginning SY 2023-2024.
-This account also includes other payments made in relation to the acquisition of capital assets and various disbursements for ongoing projects of various schools (see Note 11).
+Advances to suppliers substantially pertains to the advance payment made by STI WNU in the amount of \$\mathbb{P}62.9\$ million for the design and construction of a 3-storey School of Basic Education building which will house its pre-elementary, elementary, JHS and SHS students beginning

+SY 2023-2024.
+This account also includes other payments made in relation to the acquisition of property and equipment and various capital expenditures for ongoing projects of the schools.
 The advances will be reclassified to "Property and equipment" account when the goods are received or the services are rendered.